open-minds/hour-of-code-udev-2016/README.md

 ### How does this robot understand codes ?

-It has an Arduino that understands codes.
+The Arduino board on it has a CPU that executes codes.

 ### What OS you are using ?

-Linux Ubuntu, with gnome-shell3 as a DE (Development Environment).
+Linux Ubuntu, with gnome-shell3 as a DE (Desktop Environment).

 ## Links